-Additional information on what is necessary when justifying a read-across approach can be found in the ECHA Guidance and related documents.
+Additional information on what is necessary when justifying a read-across approach can be found in the ECHA Guidance2 and related documents^{3, 4}.

-A. Predictions for (eco)toxicological properties
+A. Predictions of (eco)toxicological properties

 You have provided a read-across justification in the CSR.